Ashton (horse): 1811: five-year-old season

 Ashton missed the whole of the 1810 before returning as a five-year-old at York on 21 August 1811.
 He started favourite for the five-year-olds' division of the Great Subscription Purse and won from Cervantes, his only opponent.
 On the following day, he ran in another division of the Great Subscription Purse and started favourite against two six-year-old rivals.
 He suffered his first defeat as he finished second to the Duke of Leeds' horse Mowbray.

 In the following month, Ashton returned to Doncaster's St Leger meeting where he finished second in the one and a half mile Fitzwilliam Stakes behind Mr Garforth's two-year-old [sic] colt by Camillus (later named Oiseau), with the 1810 St Leger winner Octavian in fourth place.
 Three days later, he was defeated by Octavian in a four mile sweepstakes at the same course, conceding ten pounds to the younger classic winner.

 Stud career

 Ashton began his stud career at King's Farm, Woodford Wells at a fee of ten guineas.
 By 1822, he was standing at Michael Grove near Arundel, Sussex at a fee of 8 guineas.
 In 1823 his fee was reduced to 5 guineas and he was first moved to Mr. Haynes' Livery Stables in Great Portland Street and by 1826 was relocated to Chiselden near Swindon, Wiltshire.
 He was advertised at the Chiselden location in 1829 but is not mentioned in the 1830 stallion register.

 Pedigree

-Ashton was inbred 2 x 3 to Highflyer, meaning that this stallion appears in both the third generation of his pedigree.
-He was also inbred 3 x 4 x 4 to Herod.
+Ashton is inbred 2S x 3D to the stallion Highflyer, meaning that he appears second generation on the sire side of his pedigree and third generation on the dam side of his pedigree.

+Ashton is inbred 3S x 4D x 4D to the stallion Herod, meaning that he appears third generation once on the sire side of his pedigree, and fourth generation twice on the dam side of his pedigree.